 "Oh, you.
-Folks, it's time for everyone's favourite event that we actually have in the frankly anemic selection of sports, and not including kayaking because that one just sucks."
+Folks, it's time for everyone's favourite event of those we actually have in this frankly anemic selection of sports, and not including kayaking because that one just sucks. "

 "Ah, yes, fencing.
 I'll be honest, I got into this much more when they switched the boring old metal swords for lightsabers.
 And when they added the robot opponents, even better!"